 Welcome to the Solent Mind Self Harm Support Hub

-A dedicated space for anyone who is supporting young people who self-harm.
+A dedicated space for anyone who is supporting young people who self-harm in Hampshire, Portsmouth, Southampton and the Isle of Wight.

 If you would like to book in a 1:1 session or attend one of our free online awareness sessions before the end of the year, please visit the support for parents, carers and guardians section of this website.